dp04827/SQL-Project-1/README.md

-4. **Get the total hours of sleep recorded for a user in the last month** -**Purpose:** Managers would use this to analyze user sleep patterns and how they correlate with fitness goals.
+4. **Get the total hours of sleep recorded for a user in the last month**
+- **Purpose:** Managers would use this to analyze user sleep patterns and how they correlate with fitness goals.

 # **Database Information**
 Name of the database- al_Group_21484_G3